In honor of the anniversary of Alex Coumbis' loss on Jan 18th, 1944, I have added a new page under 'Home/U-126' to the website.

 Braid Fell Secondary Bombing Location.
 Google Maps.

 Interestingly, about a mile southeast of the dummy factory there is another cluster of several bomb craters at an elevation of 715 feet (218m).
 It is the second largest cluster of craters visible on satellite images, and seems too far away and too concentrated to be factory bombing errors, and was probably a secondary target area of some sort on the range.
 Most sources, however, suggest all the bombing practice happened on the north side of the road where the dummy factory was located, although we can also see a significant number of craters on the south side in that immediate vicinity as well.
+As the reservoir had not yet been developed it is also feasible that the road ended more or less in the center of the dummy factory, which would explain the craters on both sides.

 There was only one known post-war fatality, that of 14-year-old William Francis Breslin in March of 1946.
 He and three of his friends had hiked up there and came across some unexploded incendiary devices and started throwing them.
-One exploded, mortally wounding Breslin and injuring his mates who tried valiantly, but unsuccessfully to save him.
+One ignited, mortally wounding Breslin and injuring his mates who tried valiantly, but unsuccessfully to save him.

-At the end of March, 2011 the small 4-person Ministry of Defense (MoD) bomb disposal team was finally removed.
+At the end of March, 2011, the small 4-person Ministry of Defense (MoD) bomb disposal team was finally removed.
 According to the BBC the MoD said the risk had been assessed "as low as reasonably practicable", and the team would be redeployed to Afghanistan where the MoD said their skills were in "high demand to protect troops from explosive devices".
 The MoD spokesperson also noted "There are still two military bomb disposal teams in Scotland who work 24/7 to deal with any threats across the country."

 The BBC noted that prior to the team’s removal “ordnance turns up on a regular basis - 800 pieces in 2009/2010, including 100 live items, according to MoD figures.”

 Explosives Warning.
-Google Street View.
+Google Street View 2021.

 It was promised that “An annual survey will be carried out at Braid Fell and a military team will return to deal with any items found”, but it is not known if the MoD has had to return since then.